Overview

 214H+S

-- Instant kills the opponent and gives them 7 barsDepends on Ki Gain Modifier:
+When caught outside of combos, it will instant kill the opponent and give them 7 barsDepends on Ki Gain Modifier:

 100% → 7.5 bars